tasmota/docs/docs/Rules.md

 `Rule 5`

 Now the MQTT message will be sent once, and only once, while the condition is met.
-This is perfect for thermostat on/off depending on temperature, bathroom extractor fan on/off depending on humidity, workshop dust collector on/off depending on whether some dust-producing machine is running.
+This is perfect for simple thermostat on/off depending on temperature, bathroom extractor fan on/off depending on humidity, workshop dust collector on/off depending on whether some dust-producing machine is running.

-It meets the 'hard thermostat' requests that have been common.

 ------------------------------------------------------------------------------

 ### Use of variables and tele-
 Using variables allows for storing sensor results to be used in composing a single HA message like used with Domoticz.
 To prevent flooding Domoticz with messages we only want to send a message at TelePeriod time.
 This is achieved by prefixing the `<SensorName>` with the label `tele-`.
 This example will use a variable storing the temperature to be used together with humidity in one Domoticz MQTT message.

-Hardware
-- Sonoff TH or Wemos D1 mini
-- AM2301 Temperature and Humidity sensor

-Software
-- Tasmota compiled with `#define USE_RULES`
-- Home Automation tool Domoticz configured with a virtual sensor Temp+Hum using Idx 134
+Home Automation tool Domoticz configured with a virtual sensor Temp+Hum using Idx 134

-Rule
+#### Rule

 ```console
 Rule
   on tele-am2301-12#temperature do var1 %value% endon
   on tele-am2301-12#humidity do publish domoticz/in {"idx":134,"svalue":"%var1%;%value%;1"} endon
 ```

-Result
+#### Result
-- As a result of the `tele-` prefix the rules will be checked at TelePeriod time for sensor AM2301-12 Temperature and Humidity.
+As a result of the `tele-` prefix the rules will be checked at TelePeriod time for sensor AM2301-12 Temperature and Humidity.
 The first rule will use the Temperature stored in `%value%` and save it in `%var1%` for future use.
 The second rule will use the Humidity stored in `%value%` and the Temperature stored in `%var1%` to compose a single MQTT message suitable for Domoticz.

 Clever Dickies now finally have a way to send Temperatures from multiple DS18B20 to Domoticz.

 ------------------------------------------------------------------------------